Teacher Preparation MOOCs

 - Role of Technology in Education

-The Facilitator’s Guide, available upon request, is helpful to any instructor planning to use a portion of the course or even the entire course within his/her own educator preparation program.
-This comprehensive guide contains the same icons and information provided in the online environment while going a step further and including how to fully integrate the online course and resources into face-to-face classes.
+The Facilitator’s Guides, available upon request, are helpful to any instructor planning to use a portion of a course or even an entire course within his/her own educator preparation program.
+These comprehensive guides contain the same icons and information provided in the online environment while going a step further and include how to fully integrate the online course and resources into face-to-face or blended classes.

-To get started with the course today, visit The Courses @ Ayers Institute website.
+To get started with any course today, visit The Courses @ Ayers Institute website.

-If you are an instructor in a teacher preparation program and would like a copy of the full Facilitator’s Guide, send an email request with your name, institution name, job title and phone number to firstname.lastname@example.org.
+If you are an instructor in a teacher preparation program and would like a copy of the full Facilitator’s Guide for any course, use our online form to request a copy of Facilitator's Guide documents.